-July 2011: The Ricoh CX3 -a handy pocket-sized ‘point and shoot’, suffering a few knock and drops along the way.
+July 2011: Ricoh CX3 -a present from Martin and my first camera.
+A handy pocket-sized ‘point and shoot’, suffering a few knock and drops along the way.
 After being fixed, it tended to leak light in one corner but served well for on-the-go shots, macros, high contrast monos and its text mode sketch effect.

 It gave its last in April 2016 when it fell from my rucksack on a walk in the Costa Brava.
 And then in 2019, the Ricoh was resurrected by some miracle or other – read more..

 As a Micro Four Thirds DSLM camera it is still quite portable and nice to handle with lots of bells and whistles to get to grips with.

 Postscript: 2018 an accident with a water bottle that seeped into the vari-angle adjustable LCD touchscreen and burnt out the connectors.
 I miss this facility and have to rely solely on the electronic eye-piece

 July 2017: Purchased the Panasonic 30mm Lumix macro lens (equivalent to a 60mm lens on a 35mm camera) as I like to take detailed flower photos and miminalist captures.
 The Mega O.I.S.
 Image stabilisation helps significantly to counter a tremor

 December 2017: I wanted the chance to play at instant photography too and chose a reconditioned Polaroid Spectra – slightly more squat than square images for landscape/portrait and has some additional switches for effects such as double exposures.
 For special occasions as the film is expensive and it seems made for certain scenarios -see Jamming with a Polaroid Spectra